Section 5: Policies of the College at Oswego

 SUNY Oswego is an academic community, which celebrates cultural diversity and supports the dignity of all individuals.
 One of the college's goals is to enhance the campus community's awareness and appreciation of the diversity of cultural experiences and relationship preferences, which are represented within the population of faculty, students, and staff.
 Ideally, each student will develop into an active citizen, capable of participating in a positive manner in a complex, pluralistic society.

 The college has an obligation to protect the rights of all of its members while on the campus premises.
-Harassment and discrimination for reasons of race, gender, nationality, color, creed, sexual orientation, or differing abilities will not be tolerated in the campus environment.
+Harassment and discrimination for reasons of race, gender, nationality, color, creed, sexual orientation or differing abilities will not be tolerated in the campus environment.
 Students and staff should not expose others to threats of violence or any form of verbal or written abuse.
 All such actions by students are in violation of the Code of Student Rights, Responsibilities and Conduct and may result in disciplinary action.
 Staff members are referred to the Grievance Procedure for Review of Allegations of Discrimination for guidelines.
 Students or staff who have experienced acts of harassment or discrimination are encouraged to seek redress of grievances against faculty, staff, or peers by contacting the college's Affirmative Action Officer, Room 405 Culkin Hall, or by submitting a complaint through the Office of the Vice President for Student Affairs and Enrollment Management, 201 Culkin Hall.

-SUNY Oswego has issued non-discrimination policies, which protect members of the college -workforce and student population.
-Furthermore, since the institution is a state agency which receives both federal and state funding, discrimination toward students as well as employees on the basis of race, creed, color, national origin, age, sex, affectional orientation, or marital status is illegal and can be redressed through institutional procedures which conform to state and federal statutes [Federal Legislation: Sections 503 and 504 of the Rehabilitation Act, 1973, Title VI, of the Civil Rights Act of 1964, and Title VII as amended by the Equal Employment Opportunity Act of 1972, Title IX of the 1972 Education Amendments; and New York State Legislation: New York State Human Rights Law and Governor's Executive Order 40.1 (1980)].
+SUNY Oswego has issued non-discrimination policies, which protect members of the college, workforce and student population.
+Furthermore, since the institution is a state agency which receives both federal and state funding, discrimination toward students as well as employees on the basis of race, creed, color, national origin, age, sex, sexual orientation, or marital status is illegal and can be redressed through institutional procedures which conform to state and federal statutes [Federal Legislation: Sections 503 and 504 of the Rehabilitation Act, 1973, Title VI, of the Civil Rights Act of 1964, and Title VII as amended by the Equal Employment Opportunity Act of 1972, Title IX of the 1972 Education Amendments; and New York State Legislation: New York State Human Rights Law and Governor's Executive Order 40.1 (1980)].

-Harassment of students based on sex/gender, racial/ethnic, or affectional orientation have serious negative implications for the college as well as for students.
+Harassment of students based on sex/gender, racial/ethnic, or sexual orientation have serious negative implications for the college as well as for students.
 These forms of discrimination not only undermine the integrity and reputation of the institution, but also seriously erode a healthy civilized learning environment for all of its students.
 This college, therefore, recognizes and accepts its responsibility to provide a vehicle for review of incidents of alleged discrimination.
 A nonadversarial grievance procedure has been established to assist students in the investigation and resolution of discrimination complaints.

 Any student has the right to discuss concerns regarding these forms of harassment with the Assistant to the President for Affirmative Action.
 Students alleging harassment against other students may also submit a complaint under the Code of Student Rights, Responsibilities and Conduct through the Office of the Vice President for Student Affairs and Enrollment Management.
 If a student wishes to exercise his or her right to file a formal complaint alleging discrimination against an employee or peer at the college, his or her grievance will be channeled through the College at Oswego Discrimination Grievance Procedure for review.
 Filing a complaint with the college does not preclude a grievant from filing with outside enforcement agencies.